 54e.
-Encoded Position and Time of Update
+GNSS Position, Time of Update and Altitude

-Latitude and longitude of encoded position.
-Enter "NIL" if the Beacon Message is invalid per document C/S A.001, section entitled "Alert Message Validation (Filtering Anomalous Data)" or if encoded position is not provided.
-If encoded position is provided for a FGB, then:
+Latitude and longitude of GNSS (i.e., encoded) position.
+Enter "NIL" if the Beacon Message is invalid per document C/S A.001, section entitled "Alert Message Validation (Filtering Anomalous Data)" or if the GNSS position is not provided.